Intentional community: United States

 A variety of alternative living arrangements, based on aspirations for better living and relief from burden of consumerism and insobriety, dot U.S. history, as demonstrated by attempts, at the large and small scale, to establish intentional communities during the long course of that country's history.
+Although some communities were established just to help its residents get through poor economic times, such as Depression-era government-sponsored subsistence homesteads and "flight from the city" schemes of Edward Bellamy and Ralph Borsodi, others pursued socialist, anarchist, free-love or other utopian schemes.
 Even the many company towns in the U.S. in the early 1900s could be considered part of this story.

-These historic utopian communities predated and led to the rise of the communes of the hippie movement—the "back-to-the-land" ventures of the 1960s and 1970s.
+These historic utopian communities predated and led to the rise of the communes of the hippie movement and the "back-to-the-land" ventures of the 1960s and 1970s.

 A commune that played a large role in the hippie movement was Kaliflower.
 This utopian living cooperative started in San Francisco in 1967 with the values of free love and anti-capitalism.
 Two other prominent communes in northern California at the time were Wheeler's Ranch and Morning Star Ranch.

+The majority of residents in American hippie communes were white, upper-middle class young people, according to Gilbert Zicklin's 1983 book Countercultural Communes: A Sociological Perspective.
+Damon Bach writes that oftentimes, minorities and low-income individuals were hesitant to join communes because they were unlikely to accept voluntary poverty.

 Andrew Jacobs of The New York Times wrote in 2006 that "after decades of contraction, the American commune movement has been expanding since the mid-1990s, spurred by the growth of settlements that seek to marry the utopian-minded commune of the 1960s with the American predilection for privacy and capital appreciation".
 The Fellowship for Intentional Community (FIC) is one of the main sources for listings of and more information about communes in the United States.

 Although many American communes are short-lived, some have been in operation for over 50 years.
 The Bruderhof was established in the US in 1954, Twin Oaks in 1967 and Koinonia Farm in 1942.
 Twin Oaks is a rare example of a non-religious commune surviving for longer than 30 years.
 A newer intentional community is Synchronicity LA, founded in 2008.

+The phenomena of protest camps, some as recently as 2020, may be considered part of the history of U.S. intentional communities.
+Freedom colonies were enclaves of freed slaves who sought to live without racist attacks.